ucsb-sbhs-cs/ucsb-sbhs-cs.github.io/_topics/json.md

 TODO: Insert a few "word problems" that can be answered using the JSON.

 Example: Suppose that `cola_data` represents the JSON associated with the product lookup from the sample Python code in the article above.
+A complete listing of that JSON appears [at this link](cola_data_json/).

 Write a Python expression that would answer each of these questions.

 1. Q: What is the amount of sodium in one serving of this product?